workflowhub-eu/about/docs/registering_workflows/complete-workflow-metadata.md

 title: Complete workflow metadata
 ---

-The next page is a form that gathers the necessary metadata that will be enclosed in the WorkflowHub entry, and ultimately the RO-Crate (which is automatically generated).
+The next page is a form that gathers the necessary metadata that will be enclosed in the WorkflowHub entry.
+This metadata will also be included in the RO-Crate metadata for the workflow, which is automatically generated when the workflow is submitted.

 ## Metadata part A